 We questioned the banking system's methods and asked why money came into circulation as a debt.
 We pointed out debt is continually increasing and asked why.
 Rather than answering truthfully, they endeavored to belittle us, and question our right to ask the question.

 There just has to be a reason why, despite our best efforts, District Health Boards; Education facilities; Local & Regional Government; Students; Household; Mortgage and Corporate debts keep growing unabated.
-Even our Government debt places a burden of $6 billion on taxpayer's shoulders every year, despite the sale of many publicly owned assets.
+Even our Government debt places an interest burden of $5 billion on taxpayer's shoulders every year, despite the sale of many publicly owned assets.